 Teens Rank Anxiety And Depression As Major Problems Among Their Peers

-According to the National Institute of Mental Health, anxiety is the most common mental-health disorder in the United States, affecting nearly one-third of both adolescents and adults.
-Anxiety can have a serious negative impact on a teenager’s health and the college admissions process can induce anxiety in both children and their parents
+According to the National Institute of Mental Health, anxiety is the most common mental-health disorder in the United States, and it can have a serious negative impact on a teenager’s health.
+The college admissions process can induce anxiety in both children and their parents

 We as parents and educators must help our children take steps to reduce stress and to prioritize their health.
 The Making Caring Common Project at The Harvard University Graduate School of Education offers these tips to get started: